dhuynh38/Flairsheet/README.md

 # Flairsheet
-A social media app designed to enable people to show off their skill through a flairsheet containing images, videos, and information about themselves.
+A social media platform designed to provide anyone with the ability to show off their skills through a flairsheet containing images, videos, and information about themselves.
+Skills can be anything.

+## To install the app on mobile devices ##
+### iPhone ###
+1) Navigate to flairsheet.com
+2) Press the Box with the Arrow icon on the bottom of the Safari Browser
+2) Scroll the Menu at the bottom to the right to see 'Add to Homescreen' button
+3) Press that button and you should have it on your homescreen

+### Android phones ###
+1) Navigate to flairsheet.com
+2) Press the + icon on the top left of the browser to install
+3) Or a banner should popup asking for installation.

 ## Installation  and Setup Process ##